FordhamMuseumApp/SwiftRepo/README.md

 **DetailView**
 - [x] User sees the Detail View includes the image, name, description and, for some artifacts, audio
-- [ ] User sees that data has been parsed
+- [x] User sees that data has been parsed

 **SearchView**
-- [ ] User sees Modal Search view controller that allows for search through all artifacts
+- [x] User sees Modal Search view controller that allows for search through all artifacts

 **AudioView**
-- [ ] User see Student Objects with transitions to audio files
+- [x] User see Student Objects with transitions to audio files
+- [ ] User can click on Student Object and begin to hear the test audio file
+- [ ] Audio files are recorded
+- [ ] Audio files are uploaded to CONTENTdm (we currently have one uploaded) The remaining will be uploaded on Apr 25th when we get studio time)

 **TwitterView**
 - [x] Creation of @FordhamMuseum Twitter